 GROUND WORK LESSONS , LIBERTY LESSONS .
 AGILITY FUN .
 BITLESS RIDING LESSONS

-TEACHING NATURAL HORSEMANSHIP IN SCOTLAND SINCE 2004
+TEACHING HORSEMANSHIP IN SCOTLAND SINCE 2004

 A CLOSER RELATIONSHIP WITH YOUR HORSE

 Each step is a step towards having a confident, happy horse and rider that work together in a willing harmonious partnership.
-As the horse/human relationship grows things like barging, biting, kicking and unhappy trailer loading will disappear and it will show you the techniques for riding with or without a bit.
+As the horse/human relationship grows things like barging, biting, kicking and unhappy trailer loading will disappear and it will show you the techniques for riding without a bit.
 I work throughout Scotland on a one-to-one basis.